Search Operator Basics For Link Building

 The formula to specify a local directory in a specific industry is:

-If you’re not fussed about the listing being location-specific, then it’s even easier, just plug in:
+If you’re not fussed about the listing being location-specific, then it’s even easier plugin:

 “directory” AND “industry”

-This should return you a decent list of directories to submit a listing to and always aim for industry and geo-specific directories.
+This should return you a decent list of directories to submit a listing too, and always aim for industry and geo-specific directories.

-Now directories are done and dusted let’s move onto guest posting.
+Now that the directories are done and dusted, let’s move on to guest posting.

 Guest Posting

-In terms of link acquisition, guest posting has a fairly low ROI for the amount of time and effort required to acquire a link.
+Regarding link acquisition, guest posting has a fairly low ROI for the amount of time and effort required to acquire a link.
 However, Google’s PageRank algorithm rewards authoritative and relevant backlinks above overall link quantity.
-Therefore, it’s well worth the extra effort if the website is an industry-authority with a highly engaged audience.
-There are also additional benefits for personal branding and conversions if you’re permitted to include a CTA to your products or services.
+Therefore, it’s well worth the extra effort if the website is an industry authority with a highly engaged audience.
+There are also additional benefits for personal branding and conversions if you can include a CTA in your products or services.

 The classic formula for finding industry-relevant guest posting opportunities is: inurl:industry/blog/ “write for us” OR “contribute”

-As seen above, I’ve sourced some potential travel blogs to approach, but this same formula can be applied to a range of industries.
-There is usually a long lead-time involved in getting your article published, but this strategy definitely isn’t going anywhere as there is so much additional non-SEO value involved other than the link itself in getting your writing featured online.
+As seen above, I’ve sourced some potential travel blogs to approach, but this same formula can be applied to various industries.
+There is usually a long lead time involved in getting your article published, but this strategy definitely isn’t going anywhere as there is so much additional non-SEO value involved other than the link itself in getting your writing featured online.

 Now that you’re a guest posting god, it’s time to learn something a little more left-field.